SMPA Responding to Member Needs During Difficult Times

 What is SMPA doing to help prevent the spread of COVID-19 (coronavirus)?

 SMPA has been monitoring recent events associated with COVID-19 (Coronavirus).
-Based upon the best available information, our Crisis Response Team has determined that it is reasonable for us to open our offices to the public.
+Based upon the best available information, our Crisis Response Team has determined that it is reasonable for our offices to be open by appointment only.
+Please call 1-877-864-7311 to schedule an appointment.
 All visitors to our offices are asked to adhere to the guidelines above.

 Of course, we are still available over the phone during regular business hours and we are still providing normal services.